 When it comes to the SSD market, there's Samsung, and then there's everybody else.
 While there are dozens of SSD brands, many of which make drives that appear on our best SSDs list, for many shoppers only a Samsung SSD will do.
 Perhaps that's because, as one of the leading manufacturers of NAND Flash memory, Samsung has the ability to make its own chips and controllers at a large scale.

 From the low-cost SATA-based 860 EVO to the mid-range PCIe NVMe 970 EVO and the top-of-the-line PCIe 4.0 980 PRO, Samsung has drives in every market segment.
-With the holiday shopping season upon us, there are plenty of savings to be had.
-Below you'll find the best Black Friday Samsung SSD deals on every major model in 500GB, 1TB and 2TB capacities.
+As we start the new year, there are plenty of savings to be had.
+Below you'll find the best Samsung SSD deals on every major model in 500GB, 1TB and 2TB capacities.

-If you're open to purchasing a non-Samsung SSD, check out our list of the best Black Friday SSD Deals.
-And, if you want more tech bargains, see our articles on the best Black Friday tech deals overall, the best Black Friday monitor deals, the best Black Friday laptop deals, the best Black Friday gaming PC deals, the best Black Friday CPU deals and the best Black Friday graphics card deals.
+If you're open to purchasing a non-Samsung SSD, check out our list of the best SSD Deals.
+And, if you want more tech bargains, see our articles on the best tech deals overall, the best monitor deals, the best laptop deals, the best gaming PC deals, the best CPU deals and the best graphics card deals.

-Samsung 970 EVO Plus: Best Black Friday Deals
+Samsung 970 Evo Plus: Best Cyber Monday Deals

 If you don't know which Samsung SSD to buy, the 970 EVO Plus is probably your best choice, provided that you're using it in a computer that supports M.2 NVMe SSDs (most recent desktops and laptops).
 Samsung's mainstream consumer drive sports rated read and write speeds of 3,500 and 3,300 MBps at the 1TB and 2TB capacities, along with a solid 5-year warranty and 600 or 1,200 TBW, respectively.